126.96.36.199 Qualification for EdEP - JSP, PA, WA & PPP

 Full-time & part-time study

-The following table explains when an NSA, PA, WP, WA or PPP recipient is qualified for EdEP based on full-time or part-time study requirements.
+The following table explains when a JSP, PA, WA or PPP recipient is qualified for EdEP based on full-time or part-time study requirements.

 Explanation: To qualify for EdEP some recipients MUST be enrolled or intending to enrol in a FULL-TIME course.